sebw/blog-old.wains.be/index.md

 ## Contacts
 If you want to contact me, just look me [up].

+## Copyrights

+Red Hat, Red Hat Enterprise Linux, the Shadowman logo, and JBoss are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries.

 ## Found an error on this site?
 Open an [issue on Github](https://github.com/sebw/blog.wains.be/issues/new)